-My primary output as a composer is for my big band, but in the past year or so I’ve started to write more for film as well.
-Here are some tracks I wrote for the Guillermo del Toro projects Trollhunters, Crimson Peak, and The Book of Life, and some from projects where I helped out composers when they needed some jazz source music.
+Despite starting life primarily as a composer for my big band, in recent years I’ve been asked to write more and more for film and TV projects as well.
+The playlist below features selections from a number of different projects I’ve been involved with, often with Guillermo del Toro and Jorge Gutierrez.
+The projects represented here include Maya and the Three, Trollhunters, The Shape of Water, Crimson Peak, and The Book of Life, and some from projects where I helped out composers when they needed some jazz source music.

 Graveyard Investigation, The Missing Key, Show Me Where, and Elevator Chase were written for Crimson Peak.
 Some of these use themes originally composed by Fernando Velazquez.

 Pandora’s Box and Mercer-naries are from an unaired pilot about a brain trust brought together to thwart terrorist attacks.

 Eliza Pleads and Eliza Goes After the Creature were written for Guillermo del Toro to use as some emergency temp score when he was working on The Shape of Water.

 Aren’t We Nice is a track I wrote as source music for Pushing Daisies.

 Enchanted Days is a song I wrote with Brian Tyler for a film called The Final Cut.
 I took a line from a cue as the basis of the song and Brian wrote the lyrics.